Introduction

 What Issues Emerge from an Uneven Subfloor When Installing Vinyl Plank?

-An uneven subfloor presents various challenges that can compromise both the aesthetics and durability of your vinyl plank flooring.
-It’s crucial to recognize these potential issues to achieve a seamless and long-lasting installation.
+An uneven subfloor can lead to various challenges that compromise the appearance and longevity of your vinyl plank flooring.
+Recognizing these potential problems is crucial for a successful installation.

 Common problems associated with an uneven subfloor include: